Privacy Policy³

 Subject Access Requests

-An individual has the right to receive confirmation that their data is being processed, access to their personal data and supplementary information that Envirotech Group of Companies hold on them.
+An individual has the right to receive confirmation that their data is being processed, access to their personal data and supplementary information that Envirotech Group hold on them.

 We will provide an individual with a copy of the information the request, free of charge.
 This must occur without delay, and within one month of receipt.
 We endeavour to provide data subjects access to their information in commonly used electronic formats, and where possible, provide direct access to the information through a remote accessed secure system.
 Employees can access information held by the company through the Access HR system.